Tom Felton Regrets Bullying Emma Watson Backstage at Harry Potter

 The situation was reported with much regret in the actor’s newly released memoir, Beyond Magic: The Charm and Chaos of Growing Up a Wizardwho arrived in Brazil by Buzz Editor.
 In one excerpt, Felton explains that he teased the way Emma danced.

-“We mocked Emma throughout the show and mocked it louder and louder as she danced,” confesses Felton, “We were just being shit boys, mostly because of weirdness and because we thought being mean was cool, but Emma was visibly hurt by our clueless reaction.
-I felt like my asshole and rightly so.”
+“We mocked Emma throughout the show and mocked it louder and louder as she danced,” confesses Felton, “We were just being shit boys, mostly because of the weirdness [da idade] and because we thought being mean was cool, but Emma was visibly hurt by our clueless reaction.
+I felt a bit of a dick and rightly so.”

 Tom explains that he soon apologized to his colleague who promptly accepted.
 Both left this episode in the past, but the memory haunts the actor to this day, who feels ashamed of his actions.